Tianjian94/tgao0055_major-assignment_tut-1/README.md

 + Changes the colour of the cloud when it resets its position.
 + Colour variations are similar in waves and clouds (same palette).
 + Changes the colour of the waves and clouds when you refresh the screen.

+**Difference:**
++ Zichen Qiao：Change the trajectory of an object.
++ Rachel Huang:  Add music and animation.
++ Jiarui Song: Add buttons to control the objects.
++ Me: Change the state of motion of an object (static to dynamic)，Add a colour change effect.

 **I choose the Perlin noise to drive my code**
 #### Iteration 1